Macular Degenerationcauses, symptoms and treatments

 In general, dry macular degeneration can take years or even decades to progress to the more advanced stages, where central vision loss becomes more noticeable.

-Wet macular degeneration, on the other hand, can progress much more rapidly and cause severe vision loss in weeks or months if left untreated.
+Wet macular degeneration can progress rapidly and cause severe vision loss in weeks or months if left untreated.

 How is macular degeneration diagnosed?